-- (1) Subject to any directions contained in the order for examination, the examination shall be conducted in the same way as if the witness were giving evidence at a hearing. - (2) Where all the parties are present, the examiner may, with the consent of the parties, conduct the examination of a person not named in the order for examination. - (3) The examiner may conduct the examination in private if he considers it appropriate to do so. - (4) The examiner shall ensure that a full and accurate record is taken of the evidence given by the witness. - (5) The examiner shall certify the original deposition and send the same to the Registrar who shall send a copy thereof to every party to the proceedings and to the deponent.
+- (1) Subject to any directions contained in the order for examination, the examination shall be conducted in the same way as if the witness were giving evidence at a hearing. - (2) Where all the parties are present, the examiner may, with the consent of the parties, conduct the examination of a person not named in the order for examination. - (3) The examination may be conducted in private if the examiner considers it appropriate to do so.20 - (4) The examiner shall ensure that a full and accurate record is taken of the evidence given by the witness. - (5) The examiner shall certify the original deposition and send the same to the Registrar who shall send a copy thereof to every party to the proceedings and to the deponent.